 As the temperature continues to drop outside, the air in your house will continue to become more and more dry.
 Since dry air is attracted to moisture, this may cause issues in your home such as rickety floors, ceiling or wall fractures, and leaks near windows.
 While central humidifiers aren’t always cheap, we recommend purchasing a system to save money on repair issues caused by dry air in your house.

-If you have a large supply of dry air in your house, you may notice issues with dehydration.
+If you have a large supply of dry air in your house, you may start to encounter the symptoms of dehydration throughout the day.
 Additionally, this type of air may irritate other physical conditions such as asthma, sinusitis, and bronchitis.

 How a Whole-House Humidifier Operates